 - In Step 2, select C-Minimal impact and choose Other General Questions as the problem type.

 Step 3: Current partner completes transfer form and sends it to the customer

 The current partner downloads and complete the Change of Cloud Solution Provider form, signs it, and then sends it to the customer.

-Step 4: Current partner completes current partner fills in the Change of Cloud Solution Provider form
+Step 4: Current partner completes the Change of Cloud Solution Provider form

 The current partner completes the Change of Cloud Solution Provider form, signs it, and sends it to the customer.

 Among the information needed to complete the Change of Cloud Solution Provider form is:

 - Current partner's contact information and Microsoft ID (which can be found in the Partner Center menu by selecting Account settings > Organization profile).

 - Customer's Microsoft ID (which can be found in the Partner Center menu by selecting Customers and then expanding the customer's listing to reveal their Microsoft ID).